BC0797/languague_scraper/README.md

 ## Objective

 The aims of this is obtain each verb tense of 2000 links.
-Each tense has sentences of first, second, third person plural and plural.
+Each tense has sentences of first, second, third person singular and plural.
 There are six sentences in total.
 You can run the program from the console and observe the link and number of the scraped verb.